 Comparatively, MLG Capital’s private real estate investment funds target a net return of 13-15% over the length of the fund investment.
 Within targeted MLG Fund returns, investors are accruing to an 8% preferred return, distributed quarterly, as well as targeting the growth of underlying fund property income creating appreciation over time.

 Private real estate investment firms can be picky, patient, and can find opportunities across multiple asset classes and multiple geographic locations to target higher returns.
 They are not prohibited from investing in assets that need more work, have an efficiency or vacancy issue creating potential, and therefore, can potentially deliver exponentially higher returns than a REIT or the public markets.

 For this reason, REITs can be considered a less risky investment to some investors because they’re typically investing in properties that are already high quality and don’t need a lot of work; however, the returns can also be less as a result.

 REITs typically have lower minimum investment thresholds than private real estate investment opportunities.
 Research the firms you’re considering to learn about their minimum requirements and determine what makes the most sense for you financially.

 The last difference I’ll mention here between REITs and private real estate investment is the expected returns.
 This is very dependent on the firm you’ve selected to invest with and their approach to generating returns for their investors.
 For many REITs, 8-10% is a high expectation for returns on your investment.
 Private real estate fluctuates greatly depending on whether you’re investing in a firm or in an asset directly.
-MLG Capital, for example, sees targets returns between 13% and 15, net to investors.
-Historically, MLG Capital, has realized a 2.36x equity multiple over their 30 year history as a company.
-Simplistically, on all asset MLG Capital has bought and sold, they’ve turned $1 into $2.36.
+MLG Capital, for example, sees target returns between 13% and 15, net to investors.
+Historically, MLG Capital has realized a 2.36x equity multiple over their 30 year history as a company.
+Simplistically, on all assets MLG Capital has bought and sold, they’ve turned $1 into $2.36.